 BIG-Y Results and SNP testing:

-Two members of the Kenyon Project have received their BIG -Y results.
+Three members of the Kenyon Project have received their BIG -Y results.
 One of them is project administrator Richard R. Kenyon.
-Both members were already identified as having L21 as their terminal SNP.
+Two members were already identified as having L21 as their terminal SNP.
 Results of the testing led to this:

 They discovered several matching novel variants and some non-matching variants.
 If you have any questions regarding Big Y testing or additional SNP testing for yourself, you can contact Richard or Marilyn.
 FTDNA is developing a panel of SNPs "downstream" of L21, which should test for recent SNPS specific to Kenyons lineage.
 We will update you as to when those become available.
 You can order individual SNPs, for instance, FGC5494 is available.

 Haplogroups to date: